- Admin A to Z (below)

 The Departmental Administration Indirect Cost Recovery (DA-ICR) program returns a portion of the indirect cost recovery generated from a grant to INSTAAR and the PI's department(s).
 The split for any return is decided when the proposal is processed.
 The split is normally 87.5% to INSTAAR and 12.5% to the faculty member's department.
 “Non-normal” splits must be documented in writing.

-For DA-ICR guidelines from the Office of the Vice Chancellor for Research, go to their Research Policies web page and scroll down to the "Sponsored Projects" header.
+For DA-ICR guidelines from the CU Research & Innovation Office, go to their Policies web page and search for DA-ICR.

 You don't need approval for waivers for some small, outreach, and other projects—in other cases you do.
 Here's how to tell the difference.